Murder of Martha Moxley: Initial investigation

 Thomas Skakel was the last person seen with Moxley on the night of the murder.
 He became the prime suspect, but his father forbade access to his school and mental health records.
 Kenneth Littleton, who had started working as a live-in tutor for the Skakel family only hours before the murder, also became a prime suspect.
 However, no one was charged, and the case languished for decades.
-In the meantime, several books were published about the murder, including Dominick Dunne's fictional account of the case, A Season in Purgatory (1993); Mark Fuhrman's nonfiction Murder in Greenwich (1998), and Timothy Dumas' nonfiction A Wealth of Evil (1999).
+In the meantime, several books were published about the murder, including Dominick Dunne's fictional account of the case, A Season in Purgatory (1993), Mark Fuhrman's nonfiction Murder in Greenwich (1998), and Timothy Dumas's nonfiction A Wealth of Evil (1999).

 Over the years, both Thomas and Michael Skakel significantly changed their alibis for the night of Moxley's murder.
 Michael claimed that he had been window-peeping and masturbating in a tree beside the Moxley property from 11:30 p.m. to 12:30 a.m.
 Two former students from Élan School, a treatment center for troubled youths, testified they heard Michael confess to killing Moxley with a golf club.
 One of the former students, Gregory Coleman, testified that Michael was given special privileges and had bragged, "I'm going to get away with murder.
 I'm a Kennedy."